 Lastly, it should be noted that despite the existence of these taxes and fees, most are of an annual amount or fixed cash or taxes that replace the three big ones previously mentioned.
 In the end taking all the tributes and as a summary, in Andorra a direct cash rate is paid on any income less than 10%, taxation on consumption is usually low (and therefore so is the cost of living) and fixed municipal and state maintenance taxes amount to only around € 500-1000 per year.

 As we see it is a very advantageous tax framework, especially compared to the other European countries and specifically France and Spain, which make Andorra an option to seriously consider.
-We hope that the article has been of interest and pleasure to you.
-In any case, you can read more detailed information about all the taxes that Andorra has and its advantages on our page.
-Do not hesitate to contact us to move your business to this small Principality.
+You can read a comparison between the taxes of Andorra and Spain here.
+We hope that the information has been of your interest and pleasure.

 Do you want to know more?